Ask a Prepper

 Think of this recent event as a warning shot.
 It showed that the Sun can send electromagnetic disruptions capable of interfering with communications and navigation.
 It did not take down your car, but it illustrated how vulnerable the infrastructure around your vehicle is.
 If a stronger event hit, one of the scenarios would include a full‑scale geomagnetic storm (G4 or G5) that could induce large currents in electrical grids, disable satellites, and create widespread electronics malfunctions.

-Realistic Ways to Protect Your Vehicle from EMP
+How to Protect Your Vehicle from an EMP

 Garage Faraday Cage